Green Tea Culture

 Fukamushi-cha is steamed longer than standard sencha, resulting in a deeper green liquor and softer texture.

-Fukamushi-cha is steamed two to three times longer than standard sencha, breaking down leaves for a saturated green liquor and plush mouthfeel.
+Fukamushi-cha is steamed two to three times longer than standard sencha.
+This extended steaming breaks down the leaf structure, producing fine particles that extract quickly and create a saturated green liquor.

 Flavor & brew in one line: Softer astringency, more sweetness, rich texture — brew at 70–75°C for 45–60 seconds.

-Pairs with: Savory snacks, onigiri, simple fried items.
+Pairs with: Savory snacks, onigiri, simple fried dishes.

 Typical price: ¥1,200–¥2,500 / 100g.